vercel/next.js/docs/advanced-features/i18n-routing.md

   i18n: {
     locales: ['en-US', 'fr', 'nl-NL', 'nl-BE'],
     defaultLocale: 'en-US',
+    // Note: the property allows NextJS to use a different host header (useful when nextjs server is behind a proxy).
+    // domainHeader: 'x-forwarded-host',
     domains: [
       {
         // Note: subdomains must be included in the domain value to be matched